mdbenito/effective-2d/README.md

 * Running `descent_*.py` with multiprocessing will often result in dolfin's JIT compiler throwing strange I/O errors and jobs failing.
-  Typically, relaunching will solve the issue since forms will be read from disk.
-However, the cache sometimes gets corrupted.
-The easiest workaround is to exit the container and start a new one.
-Because of these problems, it might pay off to do a first run with low max steps so as to be sure to have all forms precompiled for the real run.
+  This seems to be caused by multiple jobs writing to the cache and relaunching will typically solve the issue since forms will be read from disk.
+For this reason, there is a "dry run" mode which does not create any db entry nor files but does the precompilation of all required forms.
+Just run `python3 descent_curl.py parallel with dry_run=True` and wait until actual computation starts, then kill the job and restart without the `dry_run` parameter.
+However, sometimes the cache gets corrupted and it must be deleted (it is in `~/.cache/dijitso` and `~/.cache/instant`).
 * `docker-compose` can fail to start the network under Windows systems with messages like `driver failed programming external connectivity on endpoint` or `network not found`.
 If this happens, try restarting